 - Kendall's Tau & Spearman's Rank: Two examples for other forms of correlation

 - History of antibiotics: An example for findings when using the inductive approach

 - Pearson correlation: A quick explanation

 - Pearson's r Correlation: An example calculation

-The author of this entry is Henrik von Wehrden.
+The authors of this entry are Henrik von Wehrden and Christopher Franz.